 The Calanques are the inlets of water running between steep-walled limestone cliffs.
 Each Calanque, formed by natural elements, is slightly different from its neighbour.
 We hopped on a boat right at the main port in Cassis and decided to see these Calanques for ourselves.

-The Vieux Port (old port) is bustling in the evening with bars and restaurants at capacity, even in June.
+The Vieux Port (old port) is bustling in the evening with bars and restaurants at capacity.
 Sitting right by the sea, there are plenty of seafood options in Cassis.
 Try a platter of fresh French oysters as you ponder life by the shimmering sea.
-Beware…the prices reflect Cassis’s nickname “Little Saint-Tropez.”
+Isn’t this Provence France itinerary the best?!

 Day 7 South of France Itinerary: Hike the Calanques & Bestouan Beach